by Chris Woodford. Last updated: August 20, 2014.

 Most people now access all the important areas of their life—banking, shopping, insurance, medical records, and so on—simply by sitting at their computer and typing a username and password into a website.
 Getting access to something this way is called one-factor authentication, because you need to know only one thing to get into the system: the combination of user name and password is like a single key to a single lock.
 In theory, this kind of protection should be reasonably secure; in practice, it's less and less trustworthy.
 Many people choose trivial passwords that are easy to guess (like their partner's or child's name, their own name, or even the word "password").
 Or they write passwords down on sticky notes stuck to the computer or let their web browser store passwords for them.
 Lots of people use the same username and password across many different websites (so a rogue user who steals your details from one site can immediately get access to any other site you use).
 If you regularly use cyber cafés, or computers at colleges or other public places, there's a risk you could inadvertently store your password on a machine someone else will use or forget to log out of a secure site.

-Even if you're sensible with passwords, you're not necessarily as secure as you think: you're password can be stolen in all kinds of ways you'd never even notice.
+Even if you're sensible with passwords, you're not necessarily as secure as you think: your password can be stolen in all kinds of ways you'd never even notice.
 It's possible for clever hackers to write keystroke logging programs that sit quietly on your computer remembering all the keys you press, including any passwords you enter.
 Viruses, worms, and other kinds of malware (malicious software) are often rumored to install keystroke loggers like this on people's computers.
 In theory, passwords can also be stolen in transit as they're being sent from the user's web browser to the server that checks ("authenticates") them—something known as a man-in-the-middle attack; malware installed in your browser can capture passwords even more easily (that's known as a man-in-the-browser attack).
 If you're using a typical Wi-Fi (wireless Internet) setup, everything you type into your browser is broadcast publicly for a distance of up to 100m (over 300 ft) as it travels through the air to the router that takes you online.
 If your system doesn't use proper encryption, it's possible (in theory at least) for any sensitive information going back and forth between your computer and the Internet to be captured by an electronic eavesdropper.
 And since passwords are often relatively trivial, and computers are becoming faster and ever more sophisticated, it's possible for hackers to use completely automated methods to get access to online systems.
 In one well-known technique known as a dictionary attack, a hacker can program a computer to log into someone's system by brute force, trying a list of common words (or names) as passwords, one after another, until it hits the right one by chance.

 Banks and other organizations prone to cyber crime make life harder for online intruders and thieves by requiring users to enter more pieces of information at signon.
 You might have to enter not just a username and password, but also a memorable piece of information such as your date of birth, the town where you were born, your pet's name, or whatever it might be.
 That's more secure, but it still doesn't overcome problems like keystroke loggers, insecure Wi-Fi, man-in-the-middle, or dictionary attacks.